isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

 **/secure**

-Se `/secure` a propriedade tiver um valor de &quot;1&quot; o Dispatcher usa HTTPS para se comunicar com a instância do AEM.
-Para obter detalhes adicionais, consulte [Configuração do Dispatcher para usar o SSL](dispatcher-ssl.md#configuring-dispatcher-to-use-ssl).
+If the `/secure` property has a value of &quot;1&quot; Dispatcher uses HTTPS to communicate with the AEM instance.
+For additional details, also see [Configuring Dispatcher to Use SSL](dispatcher-ssl.md#configuring-dispatcher-to-use-ssl).

 **/always-resolve**

-Com a versão **4.1.6 do Dispatcher**, é possível configurar `/always-resolve` a propriedade da seguinte maneira:
+With Dispatcher version **4.1.6**, you can configure the `/always-resolve` property as follows:

 * Quando definido como &quot;1&quot;, resolverá o nome do host em cada solicitação (o Dispatcher nunca armazenará em cache nenhum endereço IP).
 Pode haver um pequeno impacto de desempenho devido à chamada adicional necessária para obter as informações do host para cada solicitação.
 * Se a propriedade não estiver definida, o endereço IP será armazenado em cache por padrão.